 Migraine Glasses

-Migraine Glasses - sometimes the airport itself is enough to trigger a migraine.
+Sometimes the airport itself is enough to trigger a migraine!
 Before when I felt one coming on or I’m extra stressed, I wore my sunglasses to help block the fluorescent lights and crowds out.
 Eventually I discovered that wearing sunglasses indoors can actually increase your photophobia, which was the last thing I needed.
 These lenses allow enough light in so you aren't making yourself more light sensitive in the long run.

 Need more information?
 I've done a full comparison of which migraine glasses are best!